Food Availability and Consumption

 While people in the United States are consuming more vegetables and fruit than in 1970, the average U.S. diet still falls short of the recommendations in the 2020–2025 Dietary Guidelines for Americans for these major food groups.
 On average, 2018 consumption of meat, eggs, and nuts as well as grains in the United States was higher than the recommended amounts.

-In 2018, 65.2 pounds of chicken per person were available for Americans to eat (on a boneless, edible basis), compared to 54.6 pounds of beef.
-Chicken began its upward climb in the 1940s, overtaking pork in 1996 as the second most consumed meat.
-Since 1970, U.S. chicken availability per person has more than doubled.
-In 2018, 16.1 pounds of fish and shellfish per person were available for consumption.
+In 2021, 68.1 pounds of chicken per person were available for human consumption in the United States (on a boneless, edible basis), compared to 56.2 pounds of beef.
+The availability of chicken began its upward climb in the 1940s, overtaking pork availability in 1996 and surpassing beef in 2010 to become the meat most available for U.S. consumption.
+Since 1980, U.S. chicken availability per person has more than doubled.
+In 2021, 47.5 pounds of pork per person were available for consumption.

 In 2019, 36.5 pounds per person of corn products (flour and meal, hominy and grits, and food starch) were available for consumption in the United States, up from 21.8 pounds per person in 1989, according to ERS’s food availability data.
 Wheat flour availability was 131.1 pounds per person in 2019, below its peak of 146.8 pounds in 1997.